quoctran98/Online-Aquarium/docs/game_classes.md

 - `fish_name` (str): The name of the fish.

 - `state` (str): The state of the fish.
 This can be `idle`, `feeding`, `fleeing`, or `chasing`.

+- `health` (float): The health level of the fish.
+This is a float between 0 and 1.
+0 is dead, and 1 is healthy.

+- `happiness` (float): The happiness level of the fish.
+This is a float between 0 and 1.
+0 is sad, and 1 is happy.

 - `hunger` (float): The hunger level of the fish.
 This is a float between 0 and 1.
 0 is not hungry at all, and 1 is starving.
 This is modeled by the following ODE: `dhunger/dt = +hunger_rate * speed`